faridarif/faridarif.github.io/all_collections/_posts/2023-10-22-iTREXC2023-Compromised.md

 ---
 layout: post
-title: "iTREXC2023 - Compromised"
+title: "iTREXC2023: Compromised"
 date: 2023-10-22
-categories: ["CTF WriteUp]
+categories:
+  - CTF WriteUp
 ---

 **Note: This is my write-up for one of the forensic challenges in Cyber Security Challenge competition organized by iTREXC (4th International Innovation, Technology & Research Exhibition and Conference).
 This "Compromised" challenge is in Linux Forensic category.
 The difficulty of this "Compromised" challenge is Medium.**